lenerd/au-syssec-e21-exercises/04_link_layer_security/readme.md

 ### Procedure

 We will abstract the Virtual Machine as a hostile node in a wireless network.
-Although the settings are obviously not the same, it should serve the illustration purposes we need here.
+Although the scenarios are obviously not the same, it should serve the illustration purposes we need here.

 1. After the settings are changed, run Wireshark inside the Virtual Machine.
 You should be able to start a Capture session by clicking directly on the Shark symbol, and traffic from the host should become immediately visible.
 A nice tutorial for beginners can be found at https://www.youtube.com/watch?v=TkCSr30UojM

 2. We can perform a more directed sniffing by restricting to a hostname.
 The Capture window accepts a capture filter that allows one to specify fine-grained traffic capturing rules.
+We have an HTTP server running in the same network in the IP range `192.168.1.2-49` or `192.168.2.2-49`, depending on your network.
-Let's try the famous `http://example.com` for the assignment that also runs under HTTP.
-Start a new capture with "host 93.184.216.34" as the capture filter.
+3. Pick one IP address in the range randomly and start a new capture with `host 192.168.X.Y` as the capture filter (replace X and Y with the actual address).

-3. Now access the hostname http://example.com on the host machine.
-You should be able to see the HTTP traffic in Wireshark.
+3. Now access the IP address on the host machine at port `8000` by typing `http://192.168.X.Y`:8000/`in your browser.
+Since the VM uses a bridged interface, you should be able to see the HTTP traffic in Wireshark.

 ## Exercise 3: ARP Spoofing